Ethiopia urges Boeing to review controls, backs pilots

 They suggested that Boeing review the flight control system and that aviation authorities confirm any changes before allowing that model of plane back into the air.

-“Since repetitive uncommanded aircraft nose down conditions are noticed ... it is recommend that the aircraft control system shall be reviewed by the manufacturer,” Dagmawit said.
+“Since repetitive uncommanded aircraft nose down conditions are noticed ... it is recommended that the aircraft control system shall be reviewed by the manufacturer,” Dagmawit said.

 The nose-down commands were issued by Boeing’s so-called MCAS software.
 The preliminary report into the Lion Air disaster suggested pilots lost control after grappling with MCAS, a new automated anti-stall feature that repeatedly lowered the nose of the aircraft based on faulty data from a sensor.